Jan Gustafsson: Biography

-Gustafsson is an expert in opening theory, and was part of Magnus Carlsen's team for the 2016 World Championship against Sergey Karjakin, for the 2018 World Championship against Fabiano Caruana and for the 2021 World Championship against Ian Nepomniachtchi.
+Gustafsson is an expert in opening theory, and was part of Magnus Carlsen's team for the 2016 World Championship against Sergey Karjakin, the 2018 World Championship against Fabiano Caruana, and the 2021 World Championship against Ian Nepomniachtchi.
+He also is the coach of the German National Chess team.
 In 2018, he was awarded the title of FIDE Senior Trainer.

+In April 2024, Gustafsson served as a second for Nepomniachtchi at the 2024 Candidates Tournament.